openhackathons-org/gpubootcamp/ai/DeepStream_Perf_Lab/README.md

 Then, run the container:
-`singularity run --nv --writable <image_name>.simg jupyter notebook --no-browser --allow-root --ip=0.0.0.0 --port=8888 --NotebookApp.token="" --notebook-dir=~/workspace/python`
+`singularity run --nv --writable <image_name>.simg jupyter-lab --no-browser --allow-root --ip=0.0.0.0 --port=8888 --NotebookApp.token="" --notebook-dir=~/workspace/python`

-Then, open the jupyter notebook in browser: http://localhost:8888 Start working on the lab by clicking on the `Start_Here.ipynb` notebook.
+Then, open the jupyter lab in browser: http://localhost:8888 Start working on the lab by clicking on the `Start_Here.ipynb` notebook.

 ## Troubleshooting